-The mission of the EPSRC Centre for Doctoral Training in Nuclear Fission - Next Generation Nuclear, is to develop future research leaders to support the UK’s strategic nuclear programmes including nuclear legacy clean-up, new build power stations and, defence and security.
+The mission of the EPSRC Centre for Doctoral Training in Nuclear Fission - Next Generation Nuclear(CDT NGN) is to develop future research leaders to support the UK’s strategic nuclear programmes including nuclear legacy clean-up, new build power stations and, defence and security.

 This centre has been set up in partnership with four other universities including Manchester, Lancaster, Liverpool and Sheffield and we work with all the UK’s major industrial and regulatory bodies including Amec, Areva, AWE, EDF, the Nuclear Decommissioning Authority, the National Nuclear Laboratory, Rolls-Royce, and Sellafield Ltd.

-Supervisor: Dr Timothy Hunter (t.n.Hunter@leeds.ac.uk)
+Supervisor: Dr Timothy Hunter (T.N.Hunter@leeds.ac.uk)

-Lead Supervisor: Dr David Harbottle (email@example.com)
+Supervisor: Dr Alan Burns (A.D.Burns@leeds.ac.uk)

 To be eligible for a studentship, you must either be a U.K. citizen or a European Union national who has been resident in the U.K. for at least 3 years prior to starting the course.